-As the chill of winter sets in, our indoor plants face a different set of conditions within our homes and offices.
+With winter in full swing, our indoor plants face a different set of conditions within our homes and offices.
 The environmental changes during these months make adjusting our plant care routine essential.
 This detailed guide will help you adapt to this seasonal shift, offering effective strategies to ensure your beloved plants survive and flourish in winter’s unique conditions.

 Adjust Watering Habits

 During the winter, less sunlight and cooler indoor temperatures slow down your plantsβ growth and reduce their hydration needs.
 To prevent overwatering and the issues that come with it (we’re talking about you, root rot), it’s important to modify your watering schedule.
-Self-watering planters are a great solution, offering consistent moisture levels that decrease the issues associated with irregular watering.
+Begin by decreasing the frequency and amount of watering based on your plants’ needs.
+Always check the soil moisture before watering.
+If the top inch feels dry, it’s time to water.
+If not, let it be.
+For a more consistent approach, consider using self-watering planters.
+These planters maintain steady moisture levels, helping to avoid the common issues associated with irregular watering.

 Ensure Adequate Light